spectrocloud/terraform-provider-spectrocloud/README.md

 - Make sure to run `go generate` after your final commit
 - Send in a PR

+### Documentation

+The documentation for each respective resource is found in the [docs](/docs) folder.
+Please ensure you are following the Terraform Registry [documentation guidance](https://developer.hashicorp.com/terraform/registry/providers/docs).
+To preview documentation changes, please utilize the [Terraform Registry Preview Tool](https://registry.terraform.io/tools/doc-preview).

 ## Support

 For questions or issues with the provider, please post your questions on the provider [discussion board](/discussions).